Pain after Morton’s neuroma surgery is common and can be difficult to treat.

 The key finding is the reproduction of symptoms upon direct, deep palpation of the stump neuroma.
 The pain can be very debilitating and, at the least, often makes the patient alter his/her shoe gear if not lifestyle.

-The diagnosis for a recurrent neuroma can be difficult and care should be taken to rule out other causes of metatarsalgia, especially if the pain is dull in nature.
-The diagnosis should be made by a practitioner well experienced in seeing and treating Morton’s neuroma patients.
+The diagnosis for post Morton’s neuroma surgery pain or for a recurrent neuroma can be difficult and care should be taken to rule out other causes of metatarsalgia, especially if the pain is dull in nature.
+The diagnosis should be made by a practitioner well experienced in assessing and treating Morton’s neuroma patients.

 This usually requires a diagnostic local anesthetic injection done under ultrasound and preferably with nerve stimulator guidance beforehand, to ensure that the source of the pain can be accurately localized.
 This diagnostic injection also tests that the pain is responsive to local anesthetic which is an indication that the pain will respond well to an ablation procedure.